ostwalprasad/LGNpy/README.md

 <img src="docs/images/cpd.png" width="210" ><br/>

-where, it's parameters  are calculated using conditional distribution of parent(s) and nodes: <br/>
+where, its parameters  are calculated using conditional distribution of parent(s) and nodes: <br/>

 <img src="docs/images/betas.png"  width="180" > <br/>